Algoteers/Documentation-Wiki/Starting-out-Your-Own-Bot.md

 Copy the piece of code and replicate it immediately below the closing key.
 Modify the pasted code to incorporate the details of your own GitHub organization and your own bots.

-> You will notice the cofiguration describes _plotters_.
+> You will notice the configuration describes _plotters_.
 We haven't discussed those yet, so simply delete the related segments.

 Once you are finished, commit the changes and submit a pull request.
 Someone in the AdvancedAlgos Organization will analyze your request and pull it into the main branch's code if everything looks right.